sripkunda/accent/docs/docs/fundamentals/modularity.md

 ## List of Libraries

-[**Renderer:**](/docs/renderer/intro) Implement reactive, state-based (also called contexts) JavaScript logic in your application.
+[**Renderer:**](/docs/renderer/intro) Implement reactive, state-based JavaScript logic in your application.
 The Renderer library also provides built-in directives (custom HTML attributes) that allow for complex JavaScript logic in your HTML code.

 [**Router:**](/docs/router/intro) Add client-side routing to your application to create fast single-page-applications.